Odette England

 England is an assistant professor and artist-in-residence at Amherst College.
 She is the director/curator of the Winter Garden Photograph project.
-The Winter Garden photograph project marks the 40th anniversary of the book Camera Lucida by Roland Barthes in 2020.
+The Winter Garden photograph project was created in 2020 for the 40th anniversary of Roland Barthes' book Camera Lucida.
 The project comprises two parts.
 The first is a 344-page edited volume of photographs and texts titled Keeper of the Hearth: Picturing Roland Barthes’ "Unseen Photograph," and the second was an exhibition of the works at the Houston Center for Photography held in 2020.

 For the project, England invited more than 200 photography-based artists, writers, critics, curators, and historians from around the world to contribute an image or text that reflects on Barthes’ unpublished snapshot of his mother.
 Essayists include Douglas Nickel; Andrea V. Rosenthal, Professor of History of Art and Architecture, Brown University; Lucy Gallun, Associate Curator, Department of Photography, the Museum of Modern Art; and Phillip Prodger, Senior Research Scholar, Yale Center for British Art.
 The book also features a foreword by Charlotte Cotton, an independent curator and writer.
 Keeper of the Hearth is England’s first edited volume and was published by Schilt Publishing.

 Her first photographic monograph Past Paper // Present Marks: Responding to Rauschenberg was published by Radius Books in 2021.
 She developed the project with fellow artist Jennifer Garza-Cuen.
 The book comprises photograms made in Robert Rauschenberg's swimming pool in Captiva, Florida, and it features essays by Dr. Susan Bright, David Campany, and Nicholas Muellner.

 England's monograph Dairy Character, also published in 2021, received the Light Work Book Award in 2021 and was shortlisted for the Australian Photobook Award in 2022.
 The monograph, which was published by Saint Lucy Press, combines England's recent photographs with family snapshots, autobiographical short stories and vintage photographs to create a loose narrative that reflects her life growing up on a rural farm in southern Australia.
 The book also considers gender roles and the gender-based repression of women and girls in rural farming communities.

 In 2022, England received a fellowship in photography from the John Simon Guggenheim Memorial Foundation.
+England published The Long Shadow: Unwrapped – Marion Post Wolcott's Labor and Love in 2024 a reexamination of the career of Marion Post Wolcott.